mikewebbtech/mikewebbtech-blog/2025/2025-07-03-cyber-security-not-what-I-thought.md

 # Cyber Security.
 Not What I Though!
 ### But I Like It...It's strangely familiar

-When I first approached cyber security, I expected something closer to what most people see in films: hooded figures typing furiously, digital spycraft, and last-minute hacks that turn the tide in seconds.
-What I discovered instead was very different — and much more familiar.
+When I first approached cyber security, I expected something closer to what most people see in films: hooded figures typing furiously, digital spycraft, and last-minute counter hacks and tracers pinging around the globe.
+What I discovered instead was very different and much more familiar.

 Cyber security is not about Hollywood drama.
 It is about process.
 It is about structure, documentation, and discipline.
 It is about planning ahead, following standards, and testing until systems prove they can stand up under pressure.